saviganga/conversions-app/README.md

 The app is then packaged using a docker container to allow for easy setting up without dependency issues

 a circleci build is set up to implement automatic tests and build of the codebase

+USAGE

+1. Clone the repository in a virtual environment

+2. Install docker (if you have docker, skip this step)

+3. in your terminal, run the command "docker compose up"
+- this builds a container of the project with all its dependencies in your local computer

+UP NEXT

+1. Continuous Integration Pipeline setup using CicleCI